jsuryanm/text-summarization-system/README.md

 These scores indicate strong content coverage, good fluency, and solid structural alignment with reference summaries.

-> Note: I have trained the bart-base model on 10% of the dataset due to hardware and time constraints with respect to this project
+> Note: I had trained the bart-base model on 10% of the dataset due to hardware and time constraints with respect to this project

 > Note: ROUGE measures lexical overlap and does not guarantee factual correctness.